EeeBeeDee/simply-service/README.md

 - [Go directly to a section of a page with a django link](https://stackoverflow.com/questions/55055523/how-to-configure-django-url-to-point-to-a-specific-section-in-the-page)
 - [Update form instances](https://www.youtube.com/watch?v=jCM-m_3Ysqk)
 - [Help customizing all auth forms and models](https://dev.to/gajesh/the-complete-django-allauth-guide-la3)

+# Acknowledgements

+[Tim_nelson](https://tim.2bn.dev/) - My CI mentor who dug me out of more than a few holes with this project!

+The CI slack channel for all the tips, tricks.